arnaudelub/starwars_master/README.md

 My first doubt was whether to choose reactive form using formControl or template driven form using ngModel for the login and register page.
 As Reactive form is much more flexible once written and as the register form may evolve during time, i thought it was the best choice.
-While coding the login template and not knowing if i should go with angular-material, bootsrap, ionic,... for the design, i've decided to go for the modernizing point of the **README** and make it close to Massimo Dutti's page
+While coding the login template and not knowing if i should go with angular-material, bootsrap, ionic,... for the design, i've decided to go for the modernizing point of the **README** and make it close to Massimo Dutti's design.

 To mock the backend responses, i'm using HttpInterceptor so auth.service can be use the same way whether we are in development or production